tammyandlee/zipcheck/README.md

 # Zipcheck

-*A small python program for check a city name against a control zip code*
+*A small python program to check a city name against a control zip code*

 ## Code